 Here’s the answer: virtually nothing.
-The new name still represents the EXACT same level of discounts on USPS postage as before.
-You’ll still probably see “Commercial Plus Pricing” being thrown around on a lot of postage-related websites.
-Don’t freak out or let it confuse you, though.
+The name represents the deepest level of discounts on USPS postage that the Postal Service offers.
+If you’ve been shipping with USPS for a long time, you probably saw “Commercial Plus Pricing” thrown around on a lot of postage-related websites.
+Don’t freak out or let this name change confuse you.
 Just remember that both names signify the same level of discounts on USPS postage.
 Tomato, to-mah-toe, if you will.

 There’s a method to the madness.
 Prior to 2019, USPS offered a smaller level of discounts called Commercial Base Pricing.
 This was the “middle of the road” discount tier that most traditional shipping software solutions out there advertise.
 However, USPS figured it would be easier if they got rid of this tier altogether.
 To speak frankly, we tend to agree (it wasn’t really that much of a discount, anyway).
 With this new change, the different USPS pricing tiers will be simple: Retail and Commercial.
 Just remember: there’s never any reason for you to pay full price for postage.